 In order to monitor the computing activities of the LHC experiments, several monitoring systems were developed, most of which are coupled with the Data Management and Workload Management System of specific experiments.
+They were developed independently by each experiment along with their data management and workload management systems.
+And as a consequence they work in the scope of a single experiment.
+Experiment Dashboard is an attempt to provide a common solution which can be shared by several experiments.
 In addition, the Experiment Dashboard was developed as a generic monitoring framework for the LHC experiments.